sivaprakash95/VB.NET---ChooseFromList/README.md

             Me.Close()
         End If
 End Sub
 Private Sub dgvload_CellClick(sender As Object, e As DataGridViewCellEventArgs) Handles dgvload.CellClick
         FunSaveSelection()
 End Sub

-okay, Lets do the code in visual studio and check it

-The source code is in discription\

-Now it will be speed

 Code for MyForm
 ----------------